oracle/fastr/documentation/dev/ffi.md

 # The R FFI Implementation

 # Introduction
-FastR interfaces to native C and Fortran code in a number of ways, for example, access to C library APIs not supported by the Java JDK, access to LaPack functions, and the `.Call`, `.Fortran`, `.C` builtins.
+FastR can interface to native C and Fortran code in a number of ways, for example, access to C library APIs not supported by the Java JDK, access to LaPack functions, and the `.Call`, `.Fortran`, `.C` builtins.
 Each of these are defined by a Java interface,e.g. `CallRFFI` for the `.Call` builtin.
 To facilitate experimentation and different implementations, the implementation of these interfaces is defined by a factory class, `RFFIFactory`, that is chosen at run time via the `fastr.ffi.factory.class` system property, or the `FASTR_RFFI` environment variable.
 The factory is responsible for creating an instance of the `RFFI` interface that in turn provides access to implementations of the underlying interfaces such as `CallRFFI`.
 This structure allows for each of the individual interfaces to be implemented by a different mechanism.
 Currently the default factory class is `JNI_RFFIFactory` which uses the Java JNI system to implement the transition to native code.

+# No native code mode
+FastR can be configured to avoid running any unmanaged code coming from GNU R or packages.
+It is described in more detail [here](managed_ffi.md).

 # Native Implementation
 The native implementation of the [R FFI](https://cran.r-project.org/doc/manuals/r-release/R-exts.html) is contained in the `fficall` directory of